Naztanzila/CS-PA/README.md

 2. Data:
    b. dataset.csv : CSV file containing the dataset used for analysis.

-Tools Used
+C. Tools Used
    1. Python (libraries including pandas, scikit-learn)
    2. Google Colab (for notebook execution and development)

-Instructions to Run Locally
+D. Instructions to Run Locally

    1. Setting Up Environment